SX-Aurora/nlcpy/README.md

-# NLCPy : NumPy script accelerator for SX-Aurora TSUBASA
+# NLCPy : NumPy-like API accelerated with SX-Aurora TSUBASA

-*NLCPy* is a package for accelerating performance of Python scripts using `NumPy` on SX-Aurora TSUBASA.
+*NLCPy* is a library for accelerating performance of Python scripts using `NumPy` on SX-Aurora TSUBASA.
 Python programmers can use this package on Linux/x86 of SX-Aurora TSUBASA.
-NLCPy API is designed based on NumPy one.
-The current version provides a subset of NumPy API.
+NLCPy's API is designed based on NumPy one.
+The current version provides a subset of NumPy's API.

 ### Requirements